 The Master of Social Work program will provide you with the mastery of the knowledge, skills and values necessary for advanced social work practice.
 After one year of foundational study, students enroll in specialized courses in the concentrations of clinical social work practice or social work administration, planning and policy practice.

-The VCU School of Social Work B.S.W.
+The VCU School of Social Work M.S.W.
 Program is accredited by the Council on Social Work Education.

-In their first year(s), M.S.W. students complete the foundation curriculum, where they develop the skill base that fosters competencies needed to work in a variety of social work settings.
-The foundation curriculum includes courses in social work practice, human behavior theory, social policy, social and economic justice, research and agency-based field instruction.
+In their first year(s), M.S.W. students complete the generalist curriculum, where they develop the skill base that fosters competencies needed to work in a variety of social work settings.
+The generalist curriculum includes courses in social work practice, human behavior theory, social policy, social and economic justice, research and agency-based field instruction.

-After completing the foundation curriculum, students enroll in specialized courses in the concentrations of clinical social work practice or social work administration, planning and policy practice.
+After completing the generalist curriculum, students enroll in courses in the areas of specialization either clinical social work practice or social work administration, planning and policy practice.
 The clinical social work practice curriculum focuses on key evidence-based interventions, including how to solve problems, resolve emotional and interpersonal conflicts, develop and use social networks and resources, and maintain achieved capacities and strengths.
 The social work administration, planning and policy practice curriculum prepares graduates to become leaders skilled in formulating, implementing, analyzing and evaluating policies, plans and programs for complex and ever-changing local, state, national and international environments.

 You can combine an M.S.W. degree program of study with other programs to earn special certificates or additional degrees.
-Learn more about each of these programs on the VCU Bulletins website:
+Learn more about each of these programs on the VCU Bulletin website:

-- Combined M.S.W. and Certificate in Aging Studies
+- Dual M.S.W. and Certificate in Aging Studies

-- Combined M.S.W. and Certificate in Gender Violence Intervention
+- Dual M.S.W. and Certificate in Gender Violence Intervention

-- Combined M.S.W. and Certificate in Nonprofit Management (L. Douglas Wilder School of Government and Public Affairs)
+- Dual M.S.W. and Certificate in Nonprofit Management (L. Douglas Wilder School of Government and Public Affairs)

-- Combined M.S.W. and certification for school social work practice
+- M.S.W. and certification for school social work practice

-- Combined M.S.W. and Master of Public Health
+- Dual M.S.W. and Master of Public Health

 The M.S.W.
 Program offers multiple enrollment options to best meet your needs and goals.